AI-Hypercomputer/maxtext/README.md

 This workflow is optimized for quick experiments.
 Because the `multihost_runner.py` script depends on long-lived `ssh` connections, we do not recommend it for any long-running jobs.

 The `multihost_runner.py` script manages distributing code to multiple worker TPUVM's, running the code, monitoring the processes' error statuses and bringing the logs back to the host machine.
+We call the `runner` machine the one that `multihost_runner.py` is called from.
+This script will `ssh` into TPUVM `worker` machines that are found from from the `--TPU_PREFIX` flag, and must be different than the runner machine.
+If the runner machine is a cloud VM, it must be in the same project as the workers.

 1. [TK] Set your project, zone, tpu name, ssh keys.
 2. [TK] Create your instances via QR.